beanfarmer/pixiRacer/README.md

 >- added a sprite spawn function. (beanfarmer)
 >- Massive codebase rework, swapped out keydrown.js for standard JS Eventhandlers(beanfarmer).
 >- shooting now implemented although needs refinement(beanfarmer)
+>- help from MrKevlarr on the rework of look of page and controls (adding arrow keys)
+>- shotting works but there are no limits and only one weapon.

 Live Version Avalible at http://beanfarmer.co.uk